mxagar/mxagar.github.io/_posts/2022-10-10-text-generation-rnn-lstm.markdown

 - We define **recurrent layers** which take those sequences of vectors and yield sequences of outputs.
 - We take the complete or partial output sequence and we **map it to the target space**, e.g., words.

-Let's analyze more in detail what happens in each step.
+Let's analyze in more detail what happens in each step.

 ### Text Preprocessing

 Computers are able to work only with numbers.
-The same way an image is represented as a matrix of pixels that contain `R-G-B` values, sentences need to be transformed into numbers.
+The same way an image is represented as a matrix of pixels that contain `R-G-B` values, sentences need to be transformed into numerical values.
 One common recipe to achieving that is the following:

 1. The text is [**tokenized**](https://en.wikipedia.org/wiki/Lexical_analysis#Tokenization): it is converted into a list of elements or tokens that have an identifiable unique meaning; these elements are usually words and related symbols, such as question marks or other punctuation elements.
 2. A **vocabulary** is created: we generate a dictionary with all the `n` unique tokens in the dataset which maps from the token string to an `id` and vice versa.